canonical/loki-k8s-operator/CONTRIBUTING.md

-- In our development practice we first open an issue explaining the use case before submitting a pull request.
+- Prior to getting started on a pull request, we first encourage you to open an issue explaining the use case or bug.
+This gives other contributors a chance to weigh in early in the process.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at
   [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev)